HEREDITARY SUCCESION

 Unixploria is an Enlightened Monarchy, which means we use rationality to enforce reforms in our kingdom.
 However, we believe the revolutionary ideas that followed the mental paradigm shift took the initial liberating steps too far.

 The movement initially offered a fresh new perspective.
 Religion is necessary but shouldn't be a public affair.
-Using science and rational reasoning is also good, but we must not forget how essential our emotions are for us to be whole human beings.
+Using science and rational reasoning is also good, but we must not forget how essential our emotions are to human beings.

 The House of Oxenmyr, the current royal house of Unixploria, has historically favored a moderate approach to governing a nation.
 Considering that our royal house also believes in the radical ideas that arose during the 1700s, many might view our viewpoint as an anomaly.
 However, the philosophical and scientific ideas surfacing during the Enlightenment still offer validity today.